-Chosen to be Green Lantern of Earth and the rest of Sector 2814 by the dying Abin Sur.
-Hal Jordan is widely been considered to be the greatest Green Lantern of them all.
+Chosen to be the Green Lantern of Earth and the rest of Sector 2814 by the dying Abin Sur.
+Hal Jordan is now a universal protector and peacekeeper who is considered to be the greatest Green Lantern of them all.

 With the decline of superheroes post-World War II, Green Lantern like so many others simply disappeared.
 Hal Jordan was part of the next wave of superheroes to emerge in the Silver Age in Showcase #22 (October 1959) and due to the popularity of science fiction and the beginning of the space race, was given a more sci-fi origin by writer John Broome and artist Gil Kane.

-Hal Jordan has since become regarded as the greatest Green Lantern of them all; an honor that was once held by Sinestro who helped mentor and train Jordan.
-However Hal discovered that Sinestro had become corrupted by his power and had become a tyrant in his Sector, forcing his expulsion.
+Hal Jordan has since become regarded as the greatest Green Lantern of them all; an honor that was once held by Sinestro who helped mentor and train Jordan and the pair were actually close acquaintances and friends.
+However Hal discovered that Sinestro had become corrupted by his power and had become a tyrant in his Sector, forcing his expulsion and causing Sinestro to swear to avenge himself upon the Green Lantern Corps and most especially upon Hal.

-He continues to balance his responsibilities as a member of the Green Lantern Corps and his life as Hal Jordan.
-Green Lantern continues to remain a major figure in DC comics and media.
+Hal continues to balance his duties and responsibilities as a member of the Green Lantern Corps and his life as Hal Jordan.
+Green Lantern continues to remain a pivotal figure in DC comics and media.

 He is best known for his famous oath; "In Brightest Day, in Blackest Night; I Shall Let No Evil Escape My Sight; Let Those Who Worship Evil's Might; Beware My Power, Green Lantern's Light!"